 It is hard to see an exit anywhere, and hard not to feel silly for having plans for our lives, for laboriously learning skills and hobbies we enjoy, but which now seem a bit superfluous.
 Why ever learn to swim, if we’re not allowed into a pool?
 Why learn to play the violin if nobody will be listening?
 I’ve gone a little nuts on the indoor exercise (another exciting blog post to come on rowing machines), but that is mainly in aid of not cratering completely, rather than wanting to get fit for anything in particular.

 When I first read Candide, I was 19 and had just received the extensive reading list for my impending undergraduate degree.
 I was spending the summer sitting under a large tree, selling ice cream from a mobile stand.
 Every morning, I would plough through my reading list, as people don’t want to buy much ice cream before lunch.
-Every afternoon, as the sun lowered in the sky, it would fall on one side of the ice cream, rendering one of the flavours unsellable.
+Every afternoon, as the sun lowered in the sky, it would fall on one side of the ice cream, melting one of the flavours and rendering it unsellable.
 I therefore always put my favourite flavour in that spot, and as soon as it became too soft to sell, I would retrieve it to eat surreptitiously under the counter.
 I was a bit fat by the time I started my French degree.
 My recollection of Candide is therefore a little jumbled up with chocolate chips, but I was very taken with this clear rejection of life having any real purpose.
 If all the catastrophes that befall him (despite the droll comedy, the underlying emotions of disappointment and horror were keenly written) are the fate of all humans, then indeed what point is there in trying to find a better life.
 Admittedly, I also couldn’t quite picture a better life than being paid to eat ice cream under a shady tree.
 If anything, I could see how it might be hard to improve on my situation with the passage of time – as my subsequent Christmas job packing geese in a freezer warehouse proved.

 And now we seem to have collectively arrived at the il faut cultiver notre jardin stage of our existence.
 So I quite like to escape into the idea that given how pointless my existence is, perhaps it is not even real at all, or more enticingly, is not the best of all possible worlds.